Parkourer10/uwu/README.md

-fork of nanoGPT to train a 60m model on 1/3 of openwebtext , bookcorpus , wikitext and dailydialog idk why am i doing this
+fork of nanoGPT to train a 60m model. idk why am i doing this